alphagov/whitehall/docs/access_limiting.md

 Because the normal permission check blocks everyone equally, changing an edition's access limiting needs a separate route that doesn't depend on already having access to that specific edition.
 This is reachable at `/admin/editions/:id/edit_access_limited`.

-From this page a GDS Admin can:

-- change the edition's lead/supporting organisations
-- change or remove the access-limiting mode, organisations, or individual emails
+From this page a GDS Admin can change or remove the access-limiting mode, organisations, or individual emails.
 Any change here requires a mandatory "editorial remark" explaining why.

-The "Edit access" link surfaces in two places:

-- next to a document in the admin search results, when the current user is a GDS Admin and the document is access limited
-- on the 403 page itself, when a GDS Admin hits the permission wall trying to open a limited   document, offering a direct link to fix its access

-This is also the route for fixing access limiting after the fact - for example if an organisation is restructured, someone on an individual limit leaves, or a document was limited to the wrong organisation alongside the setter's own.
+The intention for this page is to enable GDS Admins to be able to fix access in cases where publishers may have accidentally locked themselves out (a belt and braces approach, given there is also validation in place to attempt to prevent that from occurring in the first place).